Our Board consists of strong individuals in the K-12, University of Alaska, private industry, military, and international education arenas.

 Former principal of Highland Tech Charter School in Anchorage, Alaska, Dr. Standley is now based out of Blanco, Texas.
 He works and writes in the US and abroad on leadership, technology, and global project-based learning skills in education.
+As a commercial drone pilot, he provides extensive training on drones in schools, helping administrators and students apply principles of ethics and responsibility to community projects.
 Dr. Standley worked in Alaska for 30 years as a researcher, author, business executive, educator, and consultant.

 chief operating officer

 Retired from education in Alaska, including statewide work with the Alaska Department of Education & Early Development - State Education Technology Coordinator, Roxy currently resides between Elfin Cove, Alaska and Issaquah, Washington.
-She continues to teach online courses in Alaska history, assists in developing curriculum for online courses, coaches educators, and works on special projects.
+She continues to teach online courses in Alaska history, assists in developing curriculum for online courses, provides training on Growth Mindset and Design Thinking, coaches educators, and works on special projects.

 Rob Lang, Ph.D

 Rob has been a practicing civil and environmental engineer in California, Oregon, and Alaska for almost 40 years.
 He has been an engineering professor, dean, or associate dean for more than 25 years, currently serving as Associate Dean for Academic with the University of Alaska College of Engineering.
 For about the last 7 years he has served with the E4L Board, and previously was the Chair of the Academic Poly Committee with Highland High School Academy, with which E4L is associated.

 Since 2010, Steve Moss has been a board member and, more recently, the Vice-Chair of Educating for Leadership (E4L).